 - 2018 to 2019

 To work out the average HMRC will add together the total trading profit for the 3 tax years (where applicable) then divide by 3 (where applicable) and use this to calculate a monthly amount.
-This will be up to a maximum of £2,500 per month for 3 months, and the Government will pay the grant directly into your bank account, in one instalment.
+For the first SEISS grant, it will be paid out in a single instalment covering three months’ worth of profits, backdated to March and capped at £7,500 in total.
+Those eligible have the money paid into their bank account from HMRC within six working days of completing a claim.

 How do I apply?